5th Guards Grenadiers

 The 5th Guard Grenadiers (German: Garde-Grenadier-Regiment Nr.
 5) was a regiment of the Prussian Army prior to and during the First World War.

-Established in 1897, it was part of the 5th Guard Infantry Brigade.
+Established in 1897, it was raised in Spandau.
+It was the last Guard Grenadier regiment.
+The regiment was part of the 3rd Guards infantry Division at the start of the war Before transferring to the 5th Guard Infantry Brigade.
+The regiment was sent to The Eastern Front before being sent to the Western Front in 1917, where it would stay for the rest of the war.

 The regiment was disbanded following the war and perpetuated by 5th and 6th Company, 4th Infantry Regiment of the Reichswehr.